getify/monio/MONADS.md

 One key idea of FP, and especially of monads, is to *defer* the need for the underlying values until the last possible moment.
 With respect to monads, we prefer to keep everything "lifted" in the monadic space as long as possible.

 But yes, we typically do *eventually* have to reduce the monad down to a "real" value.
-This is a preview of what we'll [talk about later below](#-and-friends), but one way of "extracting" the value from a monad like the `Just` identity monad is with a method **Monio** calls `fold(..)`:
+This is a preview of what we'll [talk about later below](#-and-friends), but one way of "extracting" the value from a monad like the `Just` identity monad is with a method **Monio** provides, called `fold(..)`:

 ```js
 const identity = v => v;